Analysing head-direction cells#

 plt.colorbar(label="probability")

-From this probability distribution, we observe that the decoded HD very closely matches the actual HD.
-Therefore, the population activity in ADn is a reliable estimate of the heading direction of the animal.
+The decoded HD (dashed grey line) closely matches the actual HD (solid white line), and thus the population activity in ADn is a reliable estimate of the heading direction of the animal.

 I hope this tutorial was helpful.
 If you have any questions, comments or suggestions, please feel free to reach out to the Pynapple Team!